sebastiansauer/rmarkdown_easy_way/rmd_test_no_pandoc_config.md

 **Here's some bold text** and *here's some italic text*. `This is inline code`.
 No config in the main file, but in external config file.

+That is a list:

+- what I ever wanted to tell you
+- now I forget
+- but I will think about it

+Numbered list:

+1. Do it
+2. Do it again
+3. If in doubt, see 1.
+4. Still in doubt?
+See 2.

 # Markdown Tables